jogetoss/iterator-process-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This is a process tool plugin to allow one to iterate through records/assignments to execute process tool plugin.
+When iterating through individual record/assignment, the target process tool will be set to record/assigment context.
+This enables the use of hash variables under the correct context.

 # Getting Help